MarioProjects/NLPJourney/README.md

 ## Chat Training

+Take care of the format of the data when training a model for chat.
+The format of the data is important for the model to understand the context of the conversation. **Ensure** that the turns contain the `<eos>` token at the end of each turn.
+The model will understand that the conversation has ended and the next turn is a new conversation.
+Checkout how this token appears for [function calling finetuning](agents/finetune_function_calling.ipynb), or for [continual pretraining](unsloth/continual_pretraining.ipynb).

 ### Chat Training Template

 [Daset format support](https://huggingface.co/docs/trl/sft_trainer#dataset-format-support).
 The `SFTTrainer` supports popular dataset formats.
 This allows you to pass the dataset to the trainer without any pre-processing directly.
 The following formats are supported: